jrantane/apiaxle/api.md

 ### Fields supported:

+* sharedSecret - A shared secret which is used when signing a call to the api.
 * qpd - (default: 172800) Number of queries that can be called per day.
 Set to `-1` for no limit.
 * qps - (default: 2) Number of queries that can be called per second.
 Set to `-1` for no limit.
 * forApi - Name of the Api that this key belongs to.